adobe/helix-rum-js/vision.md

 ## Interactions over Implementations

 We care more about how people interact with experiences than how the experiences are implemented.
 Therefore we stay as close to the user interface as possible.

+## Owned & Opinionated

+The AEM Oversight data stock is owned by Adobe and maintained to maximize insights for our customers.
+We actively grow, foster and prune the data.